-In its advisory, Amnesty warns people around the world to exercise caution and have an emergency contingency plan “in their travel across the U.S.”.
-The rights group goes further to warn that a person’s country of origin, race, ethnic background, sexual orientation or gender identity may make it riskier for them in the U.S. It urges people to be safe as the country has failed to adequately protect the right of people to be safe.
+In its advisory, Amnesty warns people around the world to exercise caution and have an emergency contingency plan ”in their travel across the U.S.” The rights group goes further to warn that a person’s country of origin, race, ethnic background, sexual orientation or gender identity may make it riskier for them to travel.
+It urges people to be safe as the country has failed to adequately protect the right of people to be safe.

 The gunman of the El Paso shooting confessed that he was targeting Mexicans.
 A 24-year old woman who had known the Dayton gunman remarked that he was hateful towards women because they refused to date him.

 The U.S. has seen at least 17 mass shootings in 2019 alone.
 That is an average of one shooting every 12.7 days of the year.
 The most recent ones in El Paso and Dayton were only 13 hours apart.

 There is no agreed definition of what constitutes a mass shooting.
 Different organisations and rights’ groups keep their lists, often differing in the criteria of what the elements of a mass shooting are.
 Although the FBI does not have an official definition, it describes a mass shooting to be an incident where two or more people are killed excluding the suspect.

 To remedy this growing menace, experts advocate for gun control.
 Proponents of gun control advocate for better background checks in the ownership of guns, arguing that a comprehensive and well-designed background check can significantly reduce the occurrence of a mass shooting.